-I’m the Mathematics Director for WisCEL and a member of the mathematics department of the University of Wisconsin.
+I’m a lecturer in the mathematics department of the University of Wisconsin.
 I study combinatorics, specifically the combinatorics of orthogonal polynomials.
 I was previously at the University of Puget Sound, KAIST, and the University of Minnesota.
 Here’s how to contact me.

 |email:||ddr...@math.wisc.edu.
 I digitally sign my messages with GPG; my key is here (key id 58C2E4BA).
 The digital signature is the little text attachment you see on emails from me.|

 Spring semester 2015, I'm teaching Math 340, Linear Algebra.

 At FPSAC 2007 I gave a talk on the combinatorics of associated Hermite polynomials.
 I have slides from the talk, and a preprint of the paper is available at arXiv:0709.0987.
 The paper appeared in the European Journal of Combinatorics: doi:10.1016/j.ejc.2008.05.009 (here is citation info).